csdms/ask-api-examples/explainer.md

 SMW has an [API](https://www.semantic-mediawiki.org/w/api.php) with several actions.
-Here, we'll focus on the `ask` action, and the [Ask API](https://www.semantic-mediawiki.org/wiki/Ask_API), to query metadata from the CSDMS model repository.
+Here, we'll focus on the `ask` action, and the [Ask API](https://www.semantic-mediawiki.org/wiki/Ask_API), to query metadata from the CSDMS model metadata repository.

 The base URL for any call to the SMW API on the CSDMS portal is http://csdms.colorado.edu/mediawiki/api.php.

-## Basic queries
+## Query syntax

 The `ask` action supports one parameter, `query`, which takes an urlencoded string.